mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 If you look at the article titles. you see that today I read two French articles and yesterday I read a German one.

-If you look at the session lengths,you see that this morning I was not very focused: it took me multiple focused sessions to read the article about the Coca Cola bottle size... might be a problem with my attention span, but might also be a problem with the
+If you look at the session lengths, you see that this morning I was not very focused: it took me multiple focused sessions to read the article about the Coca Cola bottle size... might be a problem with my attention span, but might also be a problem with the